 Fellow: Stephano Espinoza & Cristobal Guerra Naranjo

 Sacúdete invites folks to explore their bodies in non-conventional ways through the use of performance art and theatre exercises.
 Artists and non-artists will use movement and play to engage in conversation about power, privilege and accessibility to public spaces, specifically in Corona, Queens.
 We aim to foster a space, through a series of workshops, where people with non-traditional art backgrounds and an interest in intervening in public spaces as a political gesture can meet to learn, ask questions and create together.

 Cristobal Guerra Naranjo is a visual artist born and raised in San Juan, Puerto Rico.
 Now based in Brooklyn, their work explores Afro-Caribbean identity and (some of) its intersections through written word, video and performance.

-Stephano Espinazo Galarza is an artist and educator from Ecuador based in Queen, NY.
+Stephano Espinazo Galarza is an artist and educator from Ecuador based in Queens, NY.
 His work is multidisciplinary and focus on issues related to popular culture, and CUYrness.